Floydlang/floyd/Notes/Floyd code.markdown

 # Floyd Programming Language

-### GOALS
-1. Floyd prefers C-like / Java syntax to appeal to imperative programmers.
-C-subset is compatible.
-2. Automatic - Avoid having to repeat things: no need to implement equal() etc manually.
-No need to initialize every member in each constructor etc.
-3. Explicit - One simple and clear way to do everything, little opportunity to do creative coding.
-Built-in specific mechanisms for all common stuff and best pratices.
-4. Composability
-5. Performance: built in profiling and hardware cache.
-Ballpark C performance.
-6. Enforces solid code and techniques
-7. Normalized source code format allows round-trip tools / visual editing.
-Easy language parsing, use as data language.
-8. Opinionated: there is a good way to do things.
-That is built into the languge, not in libraries
-9. Encourage creating lots of very specific structs even for simple things.
-Can be unnamed.
-10. No pre-processor.
-Dedicated module file format supports versioning, renaming, backward compatibility etc. DLL-hell not possible.
-12. Partial compatibility support for C / C++ constructs, with deprecated warnings.
-For easy migration only.
-Slow constructs.

 # FLOYD RUNTIME
 - Static profiler - knows ballpark performance and complexity directly in editor.
 Optimize complexity when data sets are big, else brute force.